Crystal Clear Choice

 The running performance of the assembly machines has also benefited from the smaller volume.
 More blanks can now be placed in each machine magazine, lightening the burden on machine staff who no longer need to refill as often.

 At low grammages, D-flute achieves comparable stability to B-flute but with improved print quality.
-Flat crush resistance and ECT value, key measurements of stability, are approximately equal. ’But the aspect that won over Zwiesel Kristallglas is the decisive argument for many of our customers,’ says Dr Giessler. ’With its lower volume, D-flute offers a more sustainable flute profile.
+Flat crush resistance and ECT value, key measurements of stability, are approximately equal. ’But the aspect that won over Zwiesel Kristallglas is the decisive argument for many of our customers,’ says Benasch. ’With its lower volume, D-flute offers a more sustainable flute profile.
 It allows us to reduce material usage in many types of product and shelf-ready packaging.
 Processing thinner paper improves machinability as well as reducing overall storage and logistics costs.’
 In turn, this cuts CO2 emissions and helps to protect the environment.

 STI Group is currently analysing its portfolio of packaging and display solutions to establish for which items D-flute makes the most appropriate alternative, and is proactively contacting customers that would benefit from making the switch.